anna071387/anna071387/README.md

 - 👋 Hi, I’m @anna071387
-- 👀 I’m interested in expanding my career of constructing physical architeture into the construction of Wild Wild Web architecture
+- 👀 I’m interested in expanding my career of constructing physical architeture into the construction of Web architecture
 - 🌱 I’m currently learning Web development at the University of Utah Full Stack Bootcamp
 - 💞️ I’m looking to collaborate on projects that I can use for building up my portfolio